PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "For money, Rattick?
 For money you help the man who sacked Robrecht?
 Your home."

 From across the room, Boltac said, "Aw c'mon kid, you didn't see that one coming?
-How could you not see he was working for the wizard all along?"
+How could you not see he was working for the Wizard all along?"

 "I don't work for anybody but me!" said Rattick, "But I'll take anybody's money."

 Relan protested, "But we have-- I mean Boltac has money.
 Plenty of it."

 "Yes, but there is one important thing he doesn't have.
 A future.
-Dead guys don't pay their bills."
+Dead men don't pay their bills."

 "The good guys always win Rattick.
-In the end, they always do," said Relan, as if it was a sacred pledge.
+In the end, they always do," said Relan, as if it was some kind of sacred prayer.

 "Only in the the songs," said Rattick.
 A shiver danced Relan's spine.
-Because, for the first time, he believed the thief.
+Because, for the first time, the prayer wasn't enough.
+He didn't believe the sagas anymore.
+He believed the thief.
 Tears welled in his eyes.
-He might not be the hero he set out to be.
-It may be that Boltac was right and they weren't getting out of this alive, but he resolved right there that, no matter what, *he* would meet his end like a hero.
+He wasn't the hero he set out to be.
+Boltac was right.
+They probably weren't getting out of this alive.
+No one would sing songs of him.
+But in that darkest moment, he resolved that,  *he* would meet his end like a hero.

-Behind Rattick and his prisoner, ten Orcs pushed into the room and formed a cordon around the door.
-They opened to let Samga through.
-As Relan watched this, he realized, by comparison, how much more refined the Orc Samga, was.
+Ten Orcs pushed into the room and formed a cordon around the door.
+Samga came with them.
+In comparision to these Orcs, Samga was more refined.
 It was as if he was a slightly different animal all together.
 Recognizable as part of the same genus, but not the same species.
 The ones guarding the door were more animal.
 They snorted and scuffled their claws against the tile.
 They paid careful attention to Asarah.
-And one of them, staring with unblinking, hollow, black eyes, drooled a little while he watched her.
+And one of them, who stared at her with unblinking, hollow, black eyes, drooled a little.

 Dimsbury waved a hand and his creatures were silenced.